Family Support Worker

-According to the children’s commissioner there are 800,000 children living with mental health disorders – that’s equivalent to at least three children in every classroom.
+According to the children's commissioner there are 800,000 children living with mental health disorders - that's equivalent of at least three children in every classroom.

 Demand for mental health support has reached unprecedented levels, and yet three in four children with a diagnosable mental health condition still do not receive the support they need.

 A quarter of children referred to CAMHS are turned away by underfunded and overstretched services.

 Teachers are being left without necessary support and added additional pressure to their demanding work load.

 So what are we doing at Cheadle Primary School......